sondernextdoor/ASM-stuff/README.md

-was supposed to be a calculator in x64 assembly, but I added memcpy for fun lol
+was supposed to be a calculator in x64 assembly, but I changed it to memcpy and add for fun lol

 written years ago